Have you been thinking about seeing a counsellor for a while but something's been holding you back and you're not sure what?

 People often ask me, 'do you think I need counselling?'
 It's a difficult question for me to answer because ultimately, it's up to you.
 It must be a choice you make.
 A counselling session offers you the opportunity to talk to someone independent of your situation.
 However, I always stress that it's a two-way relationship, with the counsellor offering you the support and guidance to help you to find the necessary solutions to the situation.

 I always think it's helpful when deciding whether to see a counsellor to understand the benefits of counselling.
 I've listed just a few below:

-If you're still not sure, or if you have any questions at all, then give me a call and we can discuss your situation and whether a session might be a worthwhile option.
+If you're still not sure, or if you have any questions at all, then email me at email@example.com and we can discuss your situation and whether a session might be a worthwhile option.